stelzinga/MF/Management_Framework-Appendix.md

 - Note content: see below.

 The following is the default content of a Meeting Note (items refer to L1, L2 and L3 sections):
-- L1: Introduction: overal purpose of meeting and audience (Activity, Supplier and Staff or type of Staff within).
+- L1: Introduction: overall purpose of meeting and audience (Activity, Supplier and Staff or type of Staff within).
 - L1: Todo: optional, items to be done
 - L1: List of Meetings: with L2 sections as follows:
     - dd Mmm yyyy, with following L3 sections